 What is Pandemic Economics?

-Unlike Wartime economics, the economy has not been leveled by bombs—it has simply be turned off.
-There is no much loss in capital.
+Unlike Wartime economics, the economy has not been leveled by bombs—it has simply been turned off.
+There is not much loss in capital.

-WHAT SHOULD INFORM GOVERNMENT DECISION ON CURRENT SHUTDOWN?
+WHAT SHOULD INFORM THE GOVERNMENT DECISION ON THE CURRENT SHUTDOWN?

 GDP GROWTH OR PUBLIC HEALTH